Vasudevachary16/Sales_Store-Analysis/README.md

 # Sales_Store-Analysis
 🏬 Store Overview
-This project analyzes sales data from a retail store chain that records daily transactions, including product details, customer data, order status, and timing.
+- This project analyzes sales data from a retail store chain that records daily transactions, including product details, customer data, order status, and timing.
 The goal is to support better decision-making to enhance operations, customer experience, and profitability.

+- This business wants to optimize operations, improve customer experience, and increase profitability using data driven decisions

 ## ⚠️ Problem Statement
 - The business currently lacks clarity on: